decyphertek-io/decyphertek/docs/technotes/E-OS.md

 * Select > Factory reset > Format data / Factory reset w/ power button > format data
 * Back a screen > Apply Update > Apply from ADB adb sideload e-2.7-u-20250111460593-community-sargo.zip
+# Note: Pauses at 47% , this is normal.
+Be patient.
 # Reboot when finished
 # Optional: Relock Bootloader ( Will erase all data , may brick your device )
 * Follow same procedure to enable usb and access fastboot